bnjmnpn/bnjmnpn.github.io/_posts/2014-02-03-frozen-review.md

 title: Frozen
 cover_image: 2014/Annaandelsafrozen10.png

-keywords: [review, movies, animated, disney]
+keywords: [review, movies, animated, disney, frozen, princess, anna, elsa]
+categories: [review, movies]

 excerpt: "The latter half of 2013 in cinema was marked by a torrent of unequivocally excellent films.
 Yet *Frozen*, the Walt Disney Animation Studios film, was perhaps the biggest surprise hit."